Tawny owl: Distribution and habitat

 The tawny owl is non-migratory and has a distribution stretching discontinuously across temperate Europe, from Great Britain and the Iberian Peninsula eastwards to western Siberia.
 It is absent from Ireland - probably because of competition from the long-eared owl (Asio otus) - and only a rare vagrant to the Balearic and Canary Islands.
-In the Himalayas and East Asia it is replaced by the Himalayan owl (S. nivicolum) and in northwest Africa it is replaced by the closely related Maghreb owl (S. mauritanica).
+In the Himalayas and East Asia it is replaced by the Himalayan owl (S. nivicolum).

 This species is found in deciduous and mixed forests, and sometimes mature conifer plantations, preferring locations with access to water.
 Cemeteries, gardens and parks have allowed it to spread into urban areas, including central London.
 Although tawny owls occur in urban environments, especially those with natural forests and wooded habitat patches, they are less likely to occur at sites with high noise levels at night.
 The tawny owl is mainly a lowland bird in the colder parts of its range, but breeds to 550 m in Scotland, 1,600 m in the Alps, 2,350 m in Turkey, and up to 2,800 m in Myanmar.

 The tawny owl has a geographical range of at least 10 million km^{2} (3.8 million mi^{2}) and a large population including an estimated 970,000–2,000,000 individuals in Europe alone.
 Population trends have not been quantified, but there is evidence of an overall increase.
 This owl is not believed to meet the IUCN Red List criterion of declining more than 30% in ten years or three generations and is therefore evaluated as being of least concern.
 In the UK it is on the RSPB Amber List of Concern.
 This species has expanded its range in Belgium, the Netherlands, Norway and Ukraine, and populations are stable or increasing in most European countries.
 Declines have occurred in Finland, Estonia, Italy and Albania.
 Tawny owls are listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (including in parts and derivatives) is regulated.